decretist/Dissertation/Chapter3/chapter3.markdown

 changing identity of the father of the systematic study of canon law."
-Noonan's approach is apophatic, demonstrating that there is no sound historical basis for most of the affirmative statements that many mid-twentieth century handbooks and reference works presented as commonplace.[24]
+Noonan's approach is apophatic, demonstrating that there is no sound historical basis for most of the affirmative statements that many mid-twentieth-century handbooks and reference works presented as commonplace.[24]
 It is unnecessary to exhaustively catalog all of the many Gratian myths that Noonan debunked.
 A single example, his examination of the history of the claim that Gratian was a Camaldolese